MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-hybrid.md

 - Use Windows 10 v1809 or greater.
 - Have access to the internet [following Windows Autopilot network requirements](/windows/deployment/windows-autopilot/windows-autopilot-requirements#networking-requirements).
 - Have access to an Active Directory domain controller.
 The device must be connected to the organization's network so that it can:
-  - resolve the DNS records for the AD domain and the AD domain controller
+  - Resolve the DNS records for the AD domain and the AD domain controller.
-  - communicate with the domain controller to authenticate the user
+  - Communicate with the domain controller to authenticate the user.
 - Successfully ping the domain controller of the domain you're trying to join.
 - If using Proxy, WPAD Proxy settings option must be enabled and configured.
 - Undergo the out-of-box experience (OOBE).